 2. Hydrate: The first thing I do is drink a huge glass of water to re-hydrate.
 Sometimes it has lemon, sometimes straight up.

 6. Set an Intention: Intentions are different than goals.
 When we set an intention, we set a course for the day.
-Naturally we go off course, but we are more likely to bring ourselves back.
+We go off course, but we are more likely to bring ourselves back.
 Research shows that setting an intention brings a higher level of energy and focus into your day.
 It might be something simple like ‘to be open to what comes up’ or ‘to be patient’, ‘to breathe’, ‘Love’, ‘to be present’ or an affirmation such as ‘I am here, I am free, I am confident, I am OK.. the possibilities are endless.
 Remember it should resonate with you and feel true, like a validation.

 Then, and only then, will I check email, post on my Facebook pages or look at my day.
 The best way to get knocked off centre and increase anxiety and reactivity is to check email and watch the news upon wakening.